Sukruthmothakapally/outlook-AI-jobtracker-chrome-extension/README.md

 - **CI/CD**: GitHub Actions for continuous integration and deployment

 ## Work in Progress
-This project has been completed and currently working on Continuous Integration and Continuous Deployment (CI/CD).
+This project has been completed and currently working on Continuous Integration and Continuous Deployment (CI/CD) using github actions.
 Stay tuned for updates!